defensibleltd/defensible_landing/landing/static/notes.md

   * Orgs with more dynamic networks and a higher cadence of change (more static = manual methods, more change = pain points/opportunity)
 * **SEO/Keywords**:
   * Ad hoc research of use of term 'DDI' in #neteng groups (spoiler: hardly known/used and mainly vendor/Gartner created jargon however IPAM is well known!)
+    * this runs counter to the IDC / Bluecat paper asking an existing customer base about familiarity with the term
+    * presumption is we want to reach **net new** logos, right?
   * Long term ROI on content/titles (should be webified and indexable)
 * **Content**:
-  * Microsoft and IPAM focused
+  * Primarily Microsoft and IPAM focused
   * Lean in to ROI with quantitive/objective metrics (without doing much novel research/interviews?)
   * **Differentiated value** (e.g. vs Excel, MS IPAM, Efficient IP, Infoblox, etc)
   * Highlight features like network discovery, reporting, and IPv6 support that other alternatives don't do/have